bunnieabc/Blender/README.md

 You should copied the original shape.
 Change the copied shape's Fill, Border, Opacity, Rotate, Size or Position.
 Then apply the blend tool on them.
 <br>
 ### Texts (irregular shape):
 If you want to create a uideline for Headers, it could be useful.
-You can blend their font size, position, character spacing, line height and so on.
+You can blend their Font size, Position, Character Spacing, Line Height and Text Color.

 <br><br>
 ## Usage